efriis/t9/README.md

 # T9 Implementation
-For Meteor coding challenge
+For Meteor coding challenge.
+Written in TypeScript

-## Running
+## Usage
 To run the full application (with bigram predicitions based on context):
 ```js
 node js/index.js
 ```
+In this version, you can type numbers to add to the current word, letters to select a suggestion to add to your message, backspace to delete a number, or enter to select the first suggestion.

 To run the simple predictions in the console:
 ```js